 The internet is now a fundamental part of the U.S. economy and culture, yet internet access is not ubiquitous.
 Nearly 5 million children under age 18 live in neighborhoods where 25 Mbps broadband is unavailable.
 The largest gaps are 2.8 million youth in rural America and 1 million youth in suburban America.
 Data reveals that today’s youngest students are most vulnerable to falling behind and Black and Brown children disproportionately lack sufficient resources and are rapidly falling behind on expected learning outcomes.

-1 Million Connected Devices Now reflects the need and its importance in the near-term delivery of academic instruction.
+One Million Connected Devices Now reflects the need and its importance in the near-term delivery of academic instruction.

-1 Million Connected Devices Now is an urgent response from the Take on Race Coalition to put one million devices with reliable internet connectivity and tech support in the hands of students of color for the 2020/2021 academic year, in an effort to close the digital divide worsened by COVID-19.
+One Million Connected Devices Now is an urgent response from the Take on Race Coalition to put one million devices with reliable internet connectivity and tech support in the hands of students of color for the 2020/2021 academic year, in an effort to close the digital divide worsened by COVID-19.

-Take on Race has raised $25 million for 1 Million Connected Devices Now and partnered with leading corporations and community organizations to put 1 million connected devices in the hands of students in underserved communities.
+Take on Race has raised $25 million for One Million Connected Devices Now and partnered with leading corporations and community organizations to put 1 million connected devices in the hands of students in underserved communities.

 Providing Access to Students